ajrosen/icalPal/README.md

 [![Gem Version](https://badge.fury.io/rb/icalPal.svg)](https://badge.fury.io/rb/icalPal)

-# icalpal
+# icalPal

 ## Description

-icalpal is a command-line tool to query a macOS Calendar and Reminders databases for accounts, calendars, events, and tasks.
+icalPal is a command-line tool to query a macOS Calendar and Reminders databases for accounts, calendars, events, and tasks.
 It can be run on any system with [Ruby](https://www.ruby-lang.org/) and access to a Calendar or Reminders database.